Tiny cottages being built in McPherson to provide transitional housing for those experiencing homelessness

 MCPHERSON, Kan.
-(KSNW) – The McPherson Housing Coalition is building ten tiny cottages near the corner of Oak and Skancke in Mcpherson.
-Chris Goodson, the Executive Director for the coalition, says the fully finished, 440 sq. ft. homes will serve as shelter for people experiencing homelessness or those at risk of homelessness.
+(KSNW) – The McPherson Housing Coalition is building 10 tiny cottages near the corner of Oak and Skancke.
+Chris Goodson, the executive director for the coalition, says the fully finished, 440 square feet homes will serve as shelters for people experiencing homelessness or those at risk of homelessness.

 “It’s going to be a life-changer for many, many families,” said Goodson.

-The Program Director for the Housing Coalition, Karolyn Moore, says the project costs around half a million dollars, with each cottage costing roughly $50,000.
+Karolyn Moore, McPherson Housing Coalition program director, says the project costs around half a million dollars, with each cottage costing roughly $50,000.
 The cottages will consist of two bedrooms, one bathroom, a kitchen, and a laundry area.

 “We’re hoping to surround them with services and surround them with relationships and help them to see that there’s a part out of where they are right now,” said Moore.

 According to Moore, people living in the cottages will not have to pay for anything.
-After a difficult year because of the pandemic, Moore says the number of people that fell under the poverty line in Mcpherson increased.
+After a difficult year because of the pandemic, Moore says the number of people who fell under McPherson’s poverty line increased.
 So providing this housing opportunity will be beneficial to the community.

 “We know that we have families sleeping on people’s couches,” said Moore.